yiisoft/yii2/docs/guide/structure-views.md

 ```

 The above code will register a "keywords" meta tag with the view component.
 The registered meta tag is
-not rendered until the layout finishes rendering.
+rendered after the layout finishes rendering.
 By then, the following HTML code will be inserted
 at the place where you call [[yii\web\View::head()]] in the layout and generate the following HTML code:

 ```php